puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

 This command compiles, compares, and asserts a baseline catalog and a preview catalog for a node that has previously requested a catalog from a puppet master (thereby making its facts available).
-The compilation of the baseline catalog takes place in the environment configured for the node (optionally overridden with '--baseline_env').
+The compilation of the baseline catalog takes place in the environment configured for the node (optionally overridden with '--baseline_environment').
 The compilation of the preview takes place in the environment designated by '--preview_env'.

+If '--baseline_environment' is set, the node will first be configured as directed by an ENC, the environment is then switched to the '--baseline_environment'.
+The '--baseline_environment' option is intended to aid when changing code in the preview environment (for the purpose of making it work with the future parser) while the original environment is unchanged and is configured with the 3.x current parser (i.e. what is in 'production').
+If the intent is to make backwards compatible changes in the preview environment (i.e. changes that work for both parsers) it is of value to have yet another environment configured for future parser where the same code as in the preview environment is checked out.
+It is then simple to diff between compilations in any two environments without having to modify the environment assigned by the ENC.
+All other assignments made by the ENC are unchanged.

 By default the command outputs a summary report of the difference between the two catalogs on 'stdout'.
 This can be changed with '--view' to instead view one of the catalogs, the diff, or one of the compilation logs.
+Use the '--last' option to view one of the results from the last preview compilation instead of again compiling and computing a diff.
+Note that '--last' does not reload the information and can therefore not display a summary.

 When the preview compilation is performed, it is possible to turn on extra migration validation using '--migrate'.
 This will turn on extra validations